BGU-SE-Courses/2025-mbt-m/README.md

 4. Install PrestaShop by following the setup wizard.

 5. Install the desired ChromeDriver from this [link](https://developer.chrome.com/docs/chromedriver/downloads?hl=he).
-   The ChromeDriver should be compatible to your current chrome version.
+   The ChromeDriver should be compatible to your current Chrome browser version.

 6. Add to the pom.xml file dependencies for Cucumber and Selenium.